IVSoftware/spammed-by-begin-invokes/README.md

 1. THIS WOULD BE CONSISTENT WITH GOOD OS DESIGN:

-"Limit the extent that user messages (specifically) flooding the message queue can impact the stabililty of the process."
+"Limit the extent that user messages (specifically) flooding the message queue can impact the stability of the core Win32 message loop."

 2. The limit for _USER_ messages is set in the registry: